Greatest Hits (Spice Girls album): Commercial performance

 In the group's home country of the United Kingdom, the album missed the top spot, peaking at number two on the UK Albums Chart, beaten by Leona Lewis' Spirit by 300,000 copies.
 To date, it has sold in excess of 400,000 in the country.
 Despite missing number one in the United Kingdom, it managed to become the group's first number-one album in Australia, and was certified platinum there (for shipments of over 70,000 units).

 For reasons stated above, despite selling over 600,000 copies through Victoria's Secret stores in the United States, the album barely made the top 100 of the Billboard 200, peaking at number 93.
 Elsewhere, the album peaked at number 3 in Ireland, number 15 in New Zealand, and managed to peak inside the top 20 in Italy, the top 50 in Sweden and Germany, and the top 75 in Switzerland, Austria, and the Netherlands.
 The album made the top 10 at number 7 on the European Top 100 Albums chart, published by Billboard.
 In August 2012, after the Spice Girls' performance at the 2012 Summer Olympics in London, the album re-charted in the top ten, twenty and thirty of most major charts worldwide including the United Kingdom, United States, New Zealand and Australia.

-In June 2019, the Greatest Hits album was certified Double platinum for sales of 600,000 in the UK.
+In June 2019, Greatest Hits was certified Double platinum for sales of 600,000 in the UK.
 In August 2020, the album was certified Gold by IFPI Denmark for sales of 10,000.